andou/magento-bare/README.md

 More or less these:
 - Ubuntu 14.04 64 bit OS
 - PHP 5.5.9
-- MySQL 5.5.41 with a database named zend (username zend_user, password zendo4o4)
+- MySQL 5.5.41 with a database named mage (username mage_user, password mageo4o4)
 - Apache prefork 2.4.7 with mod_rewrite
 - Magento
 - Xdebug working(hopefully) on port 9000